reesemclean/typescript-advent-of-code-boilerplate/README.md

 1. Clone this repository
 2. Run `npm install`
+3. (Optionally) Rename the `.env.sample` file to `.env` and fill in your session cookie from adventofcode.com and the year.
+This will allow you to automatically fetch your input data instead of needing to copy and paste it into the input.txt file.
-3. Run `npm run bootstrap-day -- --all` to create the files and folders for all the days
+4. Run `npm run bootstrap-day` to create the files and folders for the first day. (pass `-- --day X` to create the files and folders for a specific day).
-4. Copy and Paste your input and sample input into the `./src/day-x/input.txt` and `./src/day-x/input-sample-part-1.txt` files.
+5. Copy and Paste your input (if you didn't complete step 3) and sample input into the `./src/day-x/input.txt` and `./src/day-x/input-sample-part-1.txt` files.
-5. Go to `./src/day-x/solution.ts` and enter the `expectedPartOneSampleOutput` for your sample input data.
+6. Go to `./src/day-x/solution.ts` and enter the `expectedPartOneSampleOutput` for your sample input data.
-6. Run `npm run watch -- --day 1 --part 1 --test` to test your solution for day 1 against the sample input.
+7. Run `npm run watch -- --day 1 --part 1 --test` to test your solution for day 1 against the sample input.
-7. Code your solution in the `solvePartOne` function of `./src/day-x/solution.ts`
+8. Code your solution in the `solvePartOne` function of `./src/day-x/solution.ts`
-8. Run `npm run solve -- --day 1 --part 1` to run your solution against the input data.
+9. Run `npm run solve -- --day 1 --part 1` to run your solution against the input data.
+10. Each day, run `npm run bootstrap-day` to create the files for the next day and continue solving the puzzles.

+## Fetching Input (Optional)

+If you want to automatically fetch your input data, you will need the following environment variables set:

+`AOC_SESSION` - Your session cookie from adventofcode.com.
+You can find this by logging into adventofcode.com and looking at the value of the `session` cookie.
+`AOC_YEAR` - The year you are solving for.

 ## Expected Folder Structure